 The Quicken Trust had not planned to build a secondary school because costs are much higher.
 But the Trust and the Kabubbu Development Project realised that a good primary education was almost futile if children were denied the chance to go on.
 “It wasn’t part of the plan,” says Geoff Booker, founder of the Quicken Trust.
 “But what do you do – tell them to go back to growing vegetables at age 14 when they have been scoring some of the highest primary school marks in the district??”
-(Sponsor a Child)
+(Child Partnership)

 Children in Kabubbu appreciate the value of the education now on offer.
 Across the country only 14% of students complete their education.
 In Kabubbu that figure is 89%.

-When Alice, 16, was told she had sponsorship to go to secondary school, she said: “This is the happiest day of my life.
+When Alice, 16, was told she had partnership to go to secondary school, she said: “This is the happiest day of my life.
 I cannot believe that I have been chosen for a free education.”
 Fred, 19, who was also selected said: “This is a wonderful opportunity that will change my life”.

 A Mission to Succeed:

 The Trust High School has set clear aims and values at its core:

 - To provide an all-round education with emphasis on discipline, love of God and academic excellence for creating an independent and self-sustaining child

 - To become the leading secondary school for all-round education in Uganda

 - To establish as core values a love of God, integrity, discipline, patriotism, team work and partnering with others

 Academic success is encouraged but the school offers plenty of extra-curricular activities too.
 These include music, drama, debating and entrepreneurship clubs and, of course, sports.